CexyNature/Crabspy/README.md

 ## Acknowledgement

-Funding and other sources allocated to C. Herrera which made possible this project
+Organizations which made possible this project by funding or allocating other sources (computing, expertise) to C. Herrera

 <img src="images/logos/JCU.jpg" height="150">